Bit of Fun logo

 If you have three quarters, four dimes, and four pennies, you have $1.19.
 You also have the largest amount of money in coins without being able to make change for a dollar.

-The cruise liner, Queen Elizabeth II, moves only six inches for each gallon of diesel that it burns.
+The cruise liner, Queen Elizabeth II, moves only six feet for each gallon of diesel that it burns.

 Nutmeg is extremely poisonous if injected intravenously.